ballsteve/xrust/README.md

 3. Improve XDM, XPath.
 4. Introduce all v3.0 features to the XSLT engine.

+NB.
+We're picking the low-hanging fruit first.
+So major, fundamental features of the languages are being implemented to begin with.
+The fine detail will be added later.
+So although we're aiming for v1.0 functionality as a baseline, the eventual desire to implement all of v3.0 dictates that some more advanced features will be implemented sooner rather than later.

 ## Compliance

 Status of [docs/compliance.md](https://github.com/ballsteve/xrust/blob/main/docs/compliance.md) with XDM, XPath, XQuery, and XSLT.